-These chicken fajitas are easy to make and have amazing seasoning.
-This 30-minute recipe is perfect for a weeknight dinner!
-Simply pan-fry peppers and onions, then sauté chicken.
+These well-seasoned chicken fajitas are so easy to make.
+Quickly sauté peppers and onions, then pan-fry chicken strips.
 Mix everything together and serve!

 These chicken fajitas are one of my favorite weeknight dinners.
 They’re easy, flavorful, and - just as important - ready fast.
 From start to finish, this recipe is ready in about 30 minutes, including chopping the vegetables.
 Mexican food is always delicious!
-In addition to these fajitas, I enjoy recipes like jalapeno poppers, slow cooker carnitas, and keto taco salad.
+In addition to these fajitas, I enjoy recipes like stuffed jalapenos, slow cooker carnitas, and keto taco salad.

 - Vegetables: Onions and bell peppers.
-I like to use three different colors for the peppers – it looks so pretty!
-You can also use frozen pre-sliced peppers, as I do in the video below.
-They add a bit more liquid to the dish, but the convenience is worth it.
+I like to use three different colors of peppers – it looks so pretty!

 - Spices: Salt and pepper, chili powder, smoked paprika, garlic powder, dried oregano, and red pepper flakes.